Criticism of Netflix: Depictions of smoking

 A July 2019 report by the anti-tobacco group Truth Initiative highlighted the amount of smoking portrayed in House of Cards and Orange Is the New Black as higher than on broadcast television, and noted nearly double the number of references to smoking between season 1 and season 2 of Stranger Things.
 In response to the report, Netflix stated it will make efforts to cut back on the depiction of smoking in its original series.

 Content that promotes pseudoscience

 In February 2019, Gwyneth Paltrow's lifestyle brand Goop, which has been criticized for making unsubstantiated claims about the effectiveness of the health treatments and products it promotes, signed a deal to produce a wellness-themed documentary series for Netflix.
 Critics argued that Netflix's move was "a win for pseudoscience."
-Once The Goop Lab was available for review, numerous media outlets published harsh criticism of Netflix's decision to promote Goop:
+Once The Goop Lab was available for review, numerous media outlets published harsh criticism of Netflix's decision to promote Goop.
+Wired UK wrote several reviews critical of both The Goop Lab, and of Netflix for creating it, saying "Think Goop is bad?
+It's only the tip of Netflix's pseudoscience iceberg".